 With continued overload, micro-fractures may propagate (symptoms generally develop during this process) and eventually coalesce into a discontinuity within the cortical bone (i.e., a stress fracture).
 Continued overload can complete the fracture and result in mechanical failure with the displacement of the cortex and development of a frank fracture.

-A conservative staged treatment approach is recommended starting with non-weight bearing (NWB) with crutches for the initial 2 weeks.
-Once the patient is pain-free, they move into protected weight bearing (sufficient weight bearing to ensure the patient is pain-free).
-Once the patient is pain-free, the athlete can transition into a CAM boot or short leg walking cast for another 2 weeks.
+A conservative staged treatment approach is recommended starting with non-weight bearing (NWB) with crutches for the initial two weeks.
+Once the patient is pain-free, they move into protected weight bearing (sufficient weight-bearing to ensure the patient is pain-free).
+Once the patient is pain-free, the athlete can transition into a CAM boot or short leg walking cast for another two weeks.
 The next few weeks are spent in a gradual return to activity of daily living (ADL), walking plus swimming, walking plus stationary cycling, walking plus the elliptical trainer.
 A zero-gravity treadmill is also an option for high-level athletes.
-Once a patient can make it thru pain-free, a 6-week walk-to-run program follows.
-Formal physical therapy may be incorporated to include strengthening, range of motion and proprioception exercises to offset any deconditioning from the period of non-weight bearing.
-Some patients make it thru the staged rehabilitation quickly, while others may spend 1 to 2 weeks in each stage.
-At any point of the rehabilitation, if pain returns, they should step back to a previous pain-free stage for 1 to 2 weeks, then make a gradual advance to the next stage.
+Once a patient can make it through pain-free, a 6-week walk-to-run program follows.
+Formal physical therapy may be incorporated to include strengthening, range of motion, and proprioception exercises to offset any deconditioning from the period of non-weight bearing.
+Some patients make it through the staged rehabilitation quickly, while others may spend 1 to 2 weeks in each stage.
+At any point in the rehabilitation, if pain returns, they should step back to a previous pain-free stage for 1 to 2 weeks, then make a gradual advance to the next stage.

 Evaluating possible vitamin D deficiency on athletes diagnosed with a stress fracture, especially in female patients, is a common question in practice.
-In a recent study of 5201 US Navy female recruits which evaluated a daily vitamin D (800 international units) combined with calcium (2000 mg) vs. placebo confirmed decreased stress fracture rates in the vitamin D/calcium group.
+A recent study of 5201 U.S. Navy female recruits, which evaluated a daily vitamin D (800 international units) combined with calcium (2000 mg) vs. placebo, confirmed decreased stress fracture rates in the vitamin D/calcium group.
 Though somewhat controversial, routine evaluation of vitamin D levels with treatment of vitamin D deficiency should still be a consideration with a stress injury diagnosis.
 In our military sports medicine practice, clinicians should evaluate vitamin D levels of patients with a stress fracture that appear in uncommon locations and also in injuries that do not improve within the expected time frame.

 Extracorporeal shockwave therapy (ESWT) stimulates osteogenesis and angiogenesis and has been shown to be an effective treatment option for stress fractures.
-Additionally, several Level I studies show ESWT can produce comparable results to surgery when treating non-unions.
+Additionally, several level 1 studies show ESWT can produce comparable results to surgery when treating non-unions.